Common Orthodontic Problems

 Protrusion Mountain View Orthodontics in Longmont and Berthoud, CO

-This issue occurs when the upper front teeth stick out too far, or the lower teeth are not positioned far enough forward.
+Overjet is defined as the distance between the upper and lower front teeth.
+This issue can occur when the upper front teeth stick out too far, or the lower is short.
 It can affect both the appearance and functionality of your smile, making it harder to close your lips comfortably.
+Overjet can also put strain on the jaw joint (TMJ) and increase the risk of dental trauma.

 Overbite Mountain View Orthodontics in Longmont and Berthoud, CO